MisterAare/telecom_churn_prediction/README.md

 **The data set includes information about:**

-a.
-Customers who left within the last month – the column is called Churn
+1. Customers who left within the last month – the column is called Churn.
-b.
-Services that each customer has signed up for – phone, multiple lines, internet, online security, online backup, device protection, tech support, and streaming TV and movies
+2. Services that each customer has signed up for – phone, multiple lines, internet, online security, online backup, device protection, tech support, and streaming TV and movies.
-c.
-Customer account information – how long they’ve been a customer, contract, payment method, paperless billing, monthly charges, and total charges
+3. Customer account information – how long they’ve been a customer, contract, payment method, paperless billing, monthly charges, and total charges
-d.
-Demographic info about customers – gender, age range, and if they have partners and dependents
+4. Demographic info about customers – gender, age range, and if they have partners and dependents.

 # Libraries and Frameworks: